Learning Cocoercive Conservative Denoisers via Helmholtz Decomposition for Poisson Inverse Problems

 \section{Abstract}

 Plug-and-play (PnP) methods with deep denoisers have shown impressive results in imaging problems.
 They typically require strong convexity or smoothness of the fidelity term and a (residual) non-expansive denoiser for convergence.
 These assumptions, however, are violated in Poisson inverse problems, and non-expansiveness can hinder denoising performance.
-To address these challenges, we propose a cocoercive conservative (CoCo) denoiser, which may be (residual) expansive, leading to improved denoising.
-By leveraging the generalized Helmholtz decomposition, we introduce a novel training strategy that combines Hamiltonian regularization to promote conservativeness and spectral regularization to ensure cocoerciveness.
+To address these challenges, we propose a cocoercive conservative (CoCo) denoiser, which may be (residual) expansive, leading to improved denoising performance.
+By leveraging the generalized Helmholtz decomposition, we introduce a novel training strategy that combines Hamiltonian regularization to promote conservativeness and spectral regularization to encourage cocoerciveness.
 We prove that CoCo denoiser is a proximal operator of a weakly convex function, enabling a restoration model with an implicit weakly convex prior.
 The global convergence of PnP methods to a stationary point of this restoration model is established.
 Extensive experimental results demonstrate that our approach outperforms closely related methods in both visual quality and quantitative metrics.
 A test code is provided for reproducibility\footnote{ \href{https://github.com/FizzzFizzz/CoCo-PnP}{https://github.com/FizzzFizzz/CoCo-PnP}}.